-

 - Improves digestion: Promotes normal functioning of the gastrointestinal tract.

-- Strengthens the immune system: Due to the high content of antioxidants.
+- Strengthens the immune system: Due to its high antioxidant content.

 - Tones the body: Gives vigor and energy.